netzob/netzob/netzob/doc/documentation/source/installation/python.rst

 You have to install the following system dependencies::

-  $ apt-get install -y python3 python3-dev python3-setuptools build-essential libpcap-dev libgraph-easy-perl libffi-dev
+  $ apt-get install -y python3 python3-dev python3-setuptools virtualenv build-essential libpcap-dev libgraph-easy-perl libffi-dev

 Then, create a virtualenv::

+  $ cd netzob/
   $ mkdir venv
   $ virtualenv venv
-  $ ./venv/bin/activate
+  $ source venv/bin/activate

 Once the required dependencies are installed, you can build and install Netzob::